Best PS5 games 2024: 15 PlayStation 5 titles you need to play

 ➖ Some cars feel unobtainable without microtransactions

-Gran Turismo 7 puts you in the driver’s seat of some of the world’s best cars, but thanks to the PS5, you feel like you’re really there.
-The DualSense controller mimics every gear change and the roar of a car’s engine.
+Gran Turismo 7 puts you in the driver’s seat of some of the world’s best cars but, thanks to the PS5, you feel like you’re there.
+The DualSense controller mimics every gear change and the roar of a car’s engine to great effect.
 You also feel resistance in the triggers when you press down on the throttle or brakes, and it’s an incredibly convincing sensation.

-Unlike GT Sport, which was notably bereft of content at launch, Gran Turismo 7 has a litany of modes for players to dive into.
-Underpinning the excellent driving experience is a satisfying progression system that will keep you glued to the track, and the expansive online mode means you can test your skills against the world’s best drivers.
+Unlike GT Sport, which was notably bereft of content at launch, Gran Turismo 7 has a litany of modes for players to dive into and free updates continue to add more content to the game post-launch.
+It’s one of the top PSVR 2 games you need to play, too

 ➕ A showcase for the DualSense controller